bmsimons/ps-spotify/README.md

 Please note that the Port flag defaults to port 4371.
 If the script doesn't work, try setting the port flag to a value between 4370 and 4380.
 Happy Spotify-ing through PowerShell!

+**Install guide:**
+First of all, make sure you have Git installed on your computer (I recommend the Github client).
+Start up a Git shell and change the working directory to C:

 **Changelog:**
+v0.1e (Current): Added a `Get-SpotifySearch` function
-v0.1d (Current): Readme markdown fixes
+v0.1d: Readme markdown fixes
 v0.1c: Readme markdown fixes
 v0.1b: Readme markdown fixes
 v0.1a: Readme markdown fixes